 As a teenager, I got my director’s certification from the ACBL and began to direct games at Edith McMullin’s Wheaton Bridge Center.
 She even let me teach some new players.
 Thinking about what I know now, I can’t believe I did it 30 years ago!
 That was definitely my big break!

-I took several years off to focus on my career and started playing again in 2001 with Blair Seidler.
-Blair taught me the value of great partnership agreements and we played together for four years, which culminated with us winning an open North American Bridge Championship event, the Lebhar Imp Pairs in 2005.
-After Blair took a job as a high school math teacher in late 2005, our partnership ended.
-Blair is doing great things and helping a lot of students, and I'm very happy for him!
+I took several years off to focus on my career and started playing bridge again in 2001 with Blair Seidler.
+Blair taught me the value of great partnership agreements.We played together for four years and won a North American Bridge Championship event, Lebhar Imp Pairs in 2005.

 Starting in 2006, I asked for and received the chance to coach and captain several United States Bridge Federation (USBF) youth teams.
 I relished the opportunities and was proud of the way my teams played, although we never did manage a medal.
 I learned to let the players come to me.
 I also learned to listen without speaking, which I try to continue to this day with everyone who asks me questions about Bridge.